Written by Mal Webb

 Pluck it strongly while you touch your finger

-Halfway up the string and hear it ring
+Halfway up the string and hear it ding

 Even 7 or more, these are known as harmonics